 Pizza Sauce Ingredients (with Substitutions)

-- dried oregano (sub Italian seasoning blend or a mix of dried basil, oregano, marjoram, rosemary, and thyme)
+Dried oregano - Sub: Italian seasoning or a blend of dried basil, oregano, marjoram, rosemary, and thyme.

-- fresh oregano (optional) (sub fresh basil leaves or fresh marjoram to taste)
+Fresh oregano (optional) - Sub: fresh basil or marjoram to taste.

-A few things to consider: Oregano (or Italian seasoning blend) is what gives this pizza sauce that unmistakable pizza restaurant flavor you smell when you walk into a typical American pizzeria (like Pizza Hut or Domino's Pizza).
-So, don't be afraid to shake more of these herbs onto you're sauced pizzas before adding the rest of the pizza toppings.
+So, don't be afraid to shake more of these herbs onto your sauced pizzas before adding the rest of the pizza toppings.
 Also, if your tomatoes are too acidic, add a pinch or two of sugar to help take the edge off.

 Overview: How to Make Pizza Sauce

-This easy homemade pizza sauce takes just 25 minutes, doesn't use tomato sauce, and is easier than ever to meal-prep it and store it in the refrigerator, or freeze it.
+This easy homemade pizza sauce takes just 25 minutes, doesn't use tomato sauce, and is easier than ever to meal-prep and store in the refrigerator or freeze it.
 Get the full recipe details and watch the pizza sauce how-to video in the recipe card.

+Step 1.
 Bloom the herbs and garlic.
-In a medium-sized pot, add the extra virgin olive oil and herbs and sauté over medium-high heat for 2 to 3 minutes until fragrant and the garlic is blistered. *Be sure not to have the heat turned up too high, or it can burn the herbs and make them bitter.
+In a medium-sized pot, add the extra virgin olive oil and herbs and sauté over medium-high heat for 2 to 3 minutes until fragrant, and the garlic is blistered. *Be sure not to have the heat turned up too high, or it can burn the herbs and make them bitter.

 How Much Pizza Sauce Should I Add to a Pizza?